Kitanga/Switchr/README.md

 group.hideAll('me',function(){console.log('Hide everyone except me.
 I like me')}); // Same as above, only difference is that function is invoked after hide operation group.hideAll(function(){console.log('Hide everyone!!!!
 And then scream about hiding everyone')}); // Hide all elements and then run function after
 ```

+You can also checkout the `doc` folder for more info on the API.

 Coming soon, `group.toggle()` and some css support.
 Until then, off to [Impaka!!!!](https://github.com/Kitanga/Impaka)
 ## Tests